-- Sister: Elizabeth Oakins, who died aged eleven, born in 1886
+- Elizabeth, who died aged eleven, born in 1886

 Sam Oakins was entered on the Little Gaddesden School Registers on 18th April 1887 as an infant aged 3 years 6 months.
 In 1895 he distinguished himself in the Religious Knowledge Examination, which formed part of the annual Diocesan Inspection.
-In April that year he passed the Standard 4 Examination and on 22nd April the School Log Book recorded that he had “gone to work with a Certificate of Proficiency”.
+Then, on 5th April that year he, Francis Thame and Walter Holland were among the 6 children who had passed Standard 4 and could therefore have a Certificate of Proficiency, which enabled them to leave school and go to work.
+Therefore, on 22nd April the School Log Book recorded that Sam had “gone to work with a Certificate of Proficiency”.
 He was aged 11½.